koraytugay/koraytugay.github.io/content/literature/spring-boot-recipes.md

 Simply having an `application.properties` where you have the `jar` file will override the `application.properties` bundled within the application, for example.

 To make use of a specific profile, add `--spring.profile.active=` in command line.
 To override any arbirary propery in command line arguments, pass the desired value with `--propertyName=propertyValue`.

+[Here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config) is the full hierarchy if you are interested.

 #### Example Making Use of Profiles
 Given a project with the following directory layout: